mgenware/fx292/README.md

 Extract Azure DevOps work item information from commits, useful for making a CHANGELOG between two commits.

-**This only works on a branch with standard Azure DevOps quashed PRs only.**
+**This only works on a branch with standard Azure DevOps squashed PRs only.**

 ## Usage